squ1dd13/CLEO-iOS/README.md

 ## Known Issues

 * Zinc is **not compatible with the Odyssey jailbreak**, as it uses Saurik's Cydia Substrate.
-If CoolStar wants to replace libraries that work completely fine then that's OK.
-I will not be adding support for Odyssey.
 * Android's `0DD1` opcode (`GetFuncAddrByCStrName`) cannot be implemented because the symbols have been stripped from the iOS version of the game.